riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 22

+Started off by writing a bunch of loops and filters and slices leading to `bind_rows()`, etc. While doing that the single tidyverse pipeline solution came to me.
+Still has a while loop for the rounds of course.
+Part I only.

 # Day 21

 Spent some time trying to come up with a clever data-sciency pipeline with group_by, add_count, slice_max etc etc, but with no luck.
 Looped through allergens and that worked.